nabu-platform/triton/readme.md

 This can be for example "1.0.1".

 The zip must also contain a file ``author.crt`` which is the certificate of the author.
 The CN of the author is considered to be the name of the author.
-Note that the certificate must be trusted by the triton server, either by installing it manually or by installing a trusted root certificate.
+Note that the certificate must be trusted by the triton server as a package provider, either by installing it manually or by installing a trusted root certificate.

+**TODO:** in the future we might need to allow for chains as well.

+For every file available in the zip, a signature must be included in the manifest.
+The signature must be generated using the private key of the author.
+Store the signature like this:

+signature-<file_path_in_zip>=<signature>

+If any file is unsigned or has a faulty signature, the entire zip is ignored.

 # Name